Mostafa M.M. El-Miligy*, Aly A. Hazzaa, Saad R. El-Zemity and Ahmed K. Al-Kubeisi Pages 125 - 137 ( 13 )

 Conclusion: Compound 9c showed weak dual antimicrobial and insecticidal activities.

-Thymol, insecticide, antimicrobial, azoles, azolidinones.
+Thymol, insecticide, antimicrobial, azoles, azolidinones, morphology.

 Pharmaceutical Chemistry Department, Faculty of Pharmacy, Alexandria University, Alexandria 21521, Pharmaceutical Chemistry Department, Faculty of Pharmacy, Alexandria University, Alexandria 21521, Department of Chemistry and Technology of Pesticides, Faculty of Agriculture, Alexandria University, Alexandria 21521, Faculty of Pharmacy, Baghdad University, Baghdad